 The invention of the printing press revolutionized the written word, yet it did not bring an end to writing.
 It is evident through the words you are currently reading that writing continues to thrive.

 - A good logo allows people to recognize your brand instantly and should be simple, distinctive, relevant, and adaptable, as you’ll need to use it both online and offline.

 The Design & Brand Essentials You Need to Get Right

 - Content.
 Creating great content will position you as a trusted voice within your field and keep customers returning to your site.
 The best ecommerce blogs are genuine community hubs that put out lookbooks and other forms of engaging visual content.
-Just because it’s a blog, don’t restrict yourself to the written word.
+Because it’s a blog, don’t restrict yourself to the written word.

 - Social media & social design.
 Connecting with your customers via social media is an excellent way to speak to them directly and establish a relationship between your brand and your target audience.
 Creating a good impression will define how they think of you in the future.
-But you can also use social media to help guide design decisions on your own site.
+But you can also use social media to help guide design decisions on your site.
 An Instagram-style product gallery or a Messenger chatbot can help bring your online brand up-to-date.